Sunday, May 17, 2026

 President Donald Trump isn’t a fan of the world becoming a “casino.”
 But the head of the Commodity Futures Trading Commission tells Front Office Sports it’s not the government’s role to decide what Americans can trade, only to regulate those markets.

-“It’s certainly the case that we need to put rules and regulations around these markets,” Selig told Front Office Sports in an interview at the CFTC’s Washington, D.C, headquarters on Friday.
+“It’s certainly the case that we need to put rules and regulations around these markets,” CFTC chairman Michael Selig told Front Office Sports in an interview at its Washington, D.C., headquarters on Friday.
 It was the day after a U.S. soldier was indicted for insider trading tied to the military operation to capture Venezuelan president Nicolás Maduro—which prompted Trump to criticize the rapidly growing prediction-market industry.

-“We can’t have them be the Wild West,” Selig said.
+“We can’t have them be the Wild West,” Selig says.
 “That’s why we’re taking action.
 That’s why we’re moving quickly to make sure there’s guardrails.”

 Selig, who was confirmed as CFTC chairman in December, believes in the power of prediction markets.
 He’s also emphatic about a federal law called the Commodity Exchange Act that gives his agency both “broad authority” to regulate the industry and exclusive jurisdiction over it, including with regard to sports event contracts.
 Whether he’s right about that is the question at the center of more than 20 lawsuits winding through the U.S. court system.
 Experts say the issue will likely be decided by the U.S. Supreme Court.